justamanwho/Kadar-Website/README.md

 # Kadar-Website
+A website for a moving company called KADAR, operating in Bielsko-Biała, Poland.

 # To Do List:
-- write a readme
-- delete comments from the files
-- I think the slider is a little too big, makes the screen scrollable horizontally
-- format styles.css
-- make 'KONTAKT' and 'O NAS' pages for the menu
+- make 'O NAS' page
+- fix the first text being too small on phones.
+- add second logo when pc screen